 Listed in the Chambers and Partners Global Guide to the World’s Leading Lawyers for Business, 2010 - present

 Listed in 2012 Canadian Legal Lexpert Directory, Repeatedly Recommended in Litigation – Public Law

 Listed among the Decade Dozen, the 12 University of Toronto Faculty of Law alumni to watch, 2011

-Listed in The Best Lawyers in Canada in Administrative and Public Law, Corporate and Commercial Litigation since 2006
+Recognized by Best Lawyers in Canada for Administrative and Public Law and Corporate and Commercial Litigation since 2006

 Listed among the Canadian Litigation Lawyers to Watch in the Lexpert 2009 Guide to the Leading U.S./Canada Cross-border Litigation Lawyers in Canada

 Named a “Rising Star, one of Canada’s Leading Lawyers under 40” by Lexpert, 2008